xd003/easyclone/README.md

 # easyclone
 This is just a bash script which aims to ease the process of cloning , moving and syncing and other rclone operations.
-The script utilises the rclone modded binary also known as [fclone](https://github.com/mawaya/rclone) which helps us to bypass the 750GB daily limit by google while also getting comparatively higher speeds than rclone
+The script gives the option to either install the rclone modded binary called [fclone](https://github.com/mawaya/rclone) or [gclone](https://github.com/donwa/gclone) which helps us to bypass the 750GB daily limit by google present in rclone

 ![sample_pic](https://i.ibb.co/H4qHh1h/Screenshot-20210128-211947-2.jpg)